iExecBlockchainComputing/iexec-doc/poco-protocole.rst

 0. **Deal**

-   A deal is sealled by the Clerk (TODO: link to the relevant section).
+   `A deal is sealled by the Clerk <poco-brokering.html>`__.
 This marks the beginning of the execution.
 An event is produced to notify the worker pool's scheduler.

    The consensus timer starts when the deal is signed.
 The corresponding task must be finalized before the end of this timer otherwize the scheduler gets punished and the user reimbursed.